kluctl/kluctl/docs/kluctl/templating/variable-sources.md

 it into a string.

 ### git
-This loads variables from a git repository.
+This loads variables from a file inside a git repository.
 Example:

 ```yaml
 vars: